Inflectra/rapise-powerpack/RapiseMailChecker/README.md

     RapiseImapClient.exe /imap:imap.gmail.com /port:993 /user:user@gmail.org /password:secret /folder:INBOX /command:get /id:148 /output:msg.json
 ````

+## Enable App Password for Gmail

+See https://support.google.com/mail/answer/185833?hl=en to enable app passwords for your google account.

 ## Enable Insecure Access for to Gmail

+>Note: This is an older method, it is preferred to use app passwords.

 There is one special case.
 If your mailbox is Gmail then